 Remove the stock hose from the motorcycle, and replace with the Galfer hose.
-This will run from the master cylinder rearward to the rear caliper.
+This will run from the master cylinder down to the front caliper.
 Each connection point will use a single banjo bolt and 2 crush washers to attach to the casting.
-The OEM hose guide and grommet will be retained by the rear tire.
+The supplied Galfer clip will be installed using the OEM nut, on the stud where the factory distribution block resided.
+The line will route in front of the line guide, but behind the horn and wiring.
+It will continue down through the OEM guide and grommet on the right side of the fender.
 Torque all banjo bolts to 15-17 ft. pounds, and make sure there is a washer between every banjo mating surface.